anma-dev/Anime-Manager/README.md

 | [Matrix room](https://matrix.to/#/!VhiFZVwXObXapcpbQD:matrix.org?via=matrix.org) | [Discord](https://discord.gg/hqt7WSDP8J) | [Email](mailto:anime-manager@proton.me) | [Github issues](https://github.com) | [Github Wiki](https://github.com/anma-dev/Anime-Manager/wiki) |

 The Discord server is more of a fun chill place than technical support but use whatever floats your boat.
 For guaranteed serious discussion use the Github issues tracker.

+---

+> ALL BRAND OR PRODUCT NAMES USED HEREIN ARE TRADEMARKS OR REGISTERED TRADEMARKS OF THEIR RESPECTIVE COMPANIES OR ORGANIZATIONS.

+> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE AND NON-INFRINGEMENT.
+IN NO EVENT SHALL THE COPYRIGHT HOLDERS OR ANYONE DISTRIBUTING THE SOFTWARE BE LIABLE FOR ANY DAMAGES OR OTHER LIABILITY, WHETHER IN CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.